 Teach them how to:

 B2B sales reps must leverage LinkedIn tools to build relationships with modern buyers.
-Using LinkedIn ® ‘s advanced search feature they can find people who fit their buyer persona and begin engaging with them in various ways.
+Using LinkedIn®‘s advanced search feature they can find people who fit their buyer persona and begin engaging with them in various ways.

 For instance, in our FlyMSG Sales Pro for individuals program, we teach sellers how to find, engage and connect with prospects using proven techniques that build trust.
 Sellers should never pitch their product or service without building a relationship and earning trust first.

-2. Develop thought leadership
+2. Develop Thought Leadership

-Sharing valuable high-quality content through LinkedIn ® , email and other channels is a great way to build thought leadership and gain followers on social media.
+Sharing valuable high-quality content through LinkedIn®, email and other channels is a great way to build thought leadership and gain followers on social media.

 Sales reps must learn how to share relevant content (articles, videos, events, etc.) that is attractive to their target buyers.
 Thus, prospects will see them as trusted sources in their industry, increasing their chances of starting a sales conversation.
 You may consider the use of a LinkedIn post generator to help you share though leadership daily, such as our own FlyPosts AI.
-With it, you will be able to create content in seconds using AI to generate unique social media posts bolstering your brand.
+With it, you will be able to create content in seconds using AI to generate thought leadership and unique social media posts bolstering your brand.

 Listen to this conversation between Vengreso’s former CCO and a co-founder, Bernie Borges, and Vengreso’s CEO, Mario Martinez Jr. to learn how to leverage content to fill your sales pipeline.

-3. Ask for referrals
+3. Ask for Referrals

 According to HubSpot, 73% of executives prefer to work with salespeople referred by someone they know.